“Live your passion. Do what you love. Help people. The rest takes care of itself.”

 Whether it was the fit Czech woman giving Crossfit lessons, Salman Khan teaching algebra, an 18-year old teaching girls how to properly apply mascara, the Boston College grad doing comedy or Obama Girl talking about her crush on the President, they all had an unstoppable fire in their belly.

 Seeing all this got me thinking two things:

 1. The world is drawn to people sharing their passion – We have got to spend more time doing the things that excite us.
 The world will be better for it.

-2. There are so many damn ways to make money doing what you love.
-You just have to pick one and go after it.
+2. There are so many damn ways to make money doing what you love – assuming you’re able to choose something, focus and get after it.

 People will find value in what you have to offer.
 But you’ll never know unless you start offering it.